Best coffee machines in Australia: The top home espresso machines in 2024

 If you’re here, you are probably looking to up your home coffee game and for those willing to learn a bit of the craft you can get home coffee machines that are good enough to never have to leave the house for coffee again.

-The Barista Express has been the best entry level espresso machine on the market for some time now and there’s a number of reasons why.
+The Barista Express has been the best entry level espresso machine on the market for some time now and there are a number of reasons why.
 In a nutshell, it was one of the first to be able to do everything you need to make cafe quality at home, without costing too much.

-The first killer feature of the Barista express is the grinder.
+The first killer feature of the Barista Express is the grinder.
 A good grinder is critical for espresso as you need to grind beans fine enough to create the pressure for great coffee.
 The Barista Express grinder has a generous hopper, ample grind-size settings and an adjustable grind amount that lets you set-and-forget for perfect dosage at the push of a button.

 The Barista Express has an easily accessible magnetic mounted tamper to compress and level the grinds and full size group head that can deliver up to 15 bar of pressure to the 54mm portafilter.
-This is enough pressure to produce good crema from even slightly stale beans (when grinded finely) and the pressure gauge makes it simple to understand if you have the right coarseness and amount of coffee for any shot.
+This is enough pressure to produce good crema from even slightly stale beans (when ground finely) and the pressure gauge makes it simple to understand if you have the right coarseness and amount of coffee for any shot.
 It even preallocates shot volumes so you don’t end up with too much coffee if you get the grind dose wrong.

 For anyone wanting café level coffee there’s no better value first step than the Breville Barista Express.
 It is a manual machine so for the best results you will have to learn a little about coffee making, but this machine turns a complicated ‘art’ into a more-than-manageable process to do at home.